Maybe you’re thinking: “Wow, Doc! We’re being a little dramatic here, aren’t we?” Well, read on.

 Again, my answer was “yes, it’s possible.”
 Severe sepsis, which is basically a systemic inflammatory response to infection, can lead to organ failure and death.
 His friend was forty-two years old.

-Obviously, this is an extreme example of infection travelling from one site and affecting the entire organism, but there are more subtle examples that are no less significant.
+Obviously, this is an extreme example of infection traveling from one site and affecting the entire organism, but there are more subtle examples that are no less significant.
 Take bleeding gums.
 There are probably few people who haven’t experienced this phenomenon at some point or another in their lifetimes.
 If you are a hypochondriac, you probably should stop reading right now.
 If, on the other hand, you are just interested in knowing what significant step you can take to reduce your risk for heart attack or stroke, read on.

 If I were to speculate, I think that many physicians and dentists probably still don’t think of tooth-related infections as systemic risk factors.
 The science behind this concept, however, is clear.
 In fact, a number of studies have been completed which clearly show the following: